Socially incompetent alpha males?

 Narzissmuss and power striving help in starting a business?

-Their main result is: "Narcissism, power struggles, and co seem to help start-ups, at least in the initial stages of success."
+Their main result is: “Narcissism, striving for power and the like seem to help start-ups, at least in the initial phase to success”.

 In fact, in the past, the interdependencies of narcissism and leadership (success) have been and are being researched time and again by psychologists.